Clinical-Developers/Clinical_Developer_Challenges/Phone_Call_Challenge/README.md

 # Phone Call Challenge #

-Another challenge brought to you by the Clinical Developer's Club [Facebook Page](https://www.facebook.com/groups/257859457974818/)
+Another challenge brought to you by the Clinical Developer's Club [Facebook Page](https://www.facebook.com/groups/257859457974818/) - This one by our esteemed member Jeremy Thornton also known as @ifknot - https://github.com/ifknot

 ### Introduction ###